-Updated on Friday, May 17th, this is the Massachusetts Commission for the Blind Information Update, available on the MCB Voice Information System at 617-626-7660.
-And (800) 392-6450.
-You can say “tape” into the phone.
-This message is also available on "Newsline" the accessible newspaper service by pressing number 2, the local Channel and this message is in the "Mass.
-Commission for the Blind" section.
-This update is produced by Joe Weisse for MCB.
+Updated on Friday, December 6th, this is the Massachusetts Commission for the Blind Information Network.
+This information can be accessed on the MCB Voice Information System at 617-626-7660 and 800-392-6450.
+You can say “tape” or “telephone tape” into the phone.
+This message is also available on "Newsline," the accessible newspaper service by pressing number 2, the local Channel, and in the "Massachusetts Commission for the Blind" section of “Newsline”.
+This update is produced by Wayne Levy.

-Thanks for reading this message and it will be updated again on Friday, May 24th.
+Thanks for reading this message and it will be updated again on Friday, December 13th.

 This information is provided by the Massachusetts Commission for the Blind.